 North Beach restaurants offer a variety of dining options to suit every palate.
-Dine on the eclectic pub menu at 80 East Gastropub or cozy up for a romantic southern date night at Sundae Café.
+If a romantic southern date night is in the cards, give Sundae Café a try.
 If outdoor dining is more your scene, try grabbing some authentic bar-b-que at Gerald’s Pig & Shrimp or listen to live music on the deck of North Beach Bar & Grill.
 Caffeine lovers can sip sensational coffee while shopping at Tybean Art & Coffee Bar.
 Most of all, a beach day isn’t complete without some ice cream!
 Enjoy scoops from the iconic Sugar Shack or marvel at the colorful Sweetie Pies pop-up offering unique flavors of authentic gelato.

 Get in Touch with Nature

 It’s no secret that Tybee Island is a great place to see stunning wildlife.
 However, many don’t know that our barrier island is on the Colonial Coastal Birding Trail.
 Host to over 200 bird species, Tybee’s North Beach offers excellent birding along the jetties and nature trails.
 For those looking to enjoy the relaxing scenery from another perspective, grab your running shoes and enjoy the views of the Savannah River from the McQueen’s Island Trail.
 For those looking to cruise around, Tybee Island is known as one of the most pedestrian-friendly beach towns, and many believe that there is no easier way to explore the area than by bicycle.
 Rent your own bike from Tim’s Bike & Beach Gear and head out for a day of fun.

 Sign Up for Our Newsletter